-In order to be considered a full face helmet, the chin bar must be an integral part of the helmet structure.
-This interpretation excludes simple "bolt-on" chin coverings.
-The Standard then tests the rigidity of the chin bar by dropping a weight onto it at a specified velocity so as to attempt to force the chin bar toward the interior of the helmet.
-The chin bar must not deflect more than a specified amount.
+For full face helmets, this Standard tests the rigidity of the chin bar by dropping a weight onto it at a specified velocity so as to attempt to force the chin bar toward the interior of the helmet.
+The chin bar must not deflect more than a specified amount and, if the helmet is a flip-up configuration, the chin-bar must remain securely closed.